sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - now regulators r trying to make lenders reluctant to fund non-productive investment projects (like evergrande)
     - Good read at https://carnegieendowment.org/chinafinancialmarkets/85391

-- Momentum, value and everything else
+- Momentum, value and everything else #Stocks
     - Be aware of limits of Momentum stategy as it can underperform.
 Accordingly do asset allocation.

 ## 2021-sep-22 Thu